‘The Walking Dead’ Showrunner Angela Kang Says There Are Many Stories Left To Tell

 AMC’s The Walking Dead is based on a series of comic books written by Robert Kirkman.
-Last month, Kirkman abruptly ended his series with issue #193, which means the television show is currently approaching the end of its source material.
-However, showrunner Angela Kang believes there is still a lot of stories left to tell, according a report from ComicBook.
+Last month, Kirkman abruptly ended his series with issue 193, which means the television show is currently approaching the end of its source material.
+However, showrunner Angela Kang believes there is still a lot of stories left to tell, according a report from Comicbook.

 While attending San Diego Comic-Con, Kang told the audience there is “still a good amount of issues left before the ending of the comic,” before expressing her gratitude to Kirkman for “providing such a wonderful roadmap.”